waltonjones/ab3_sensitivity/3r-wasps.md

 It is also specific to the ab3A neuronal subclass.
 The sensitivity of both ab1A and ab2A to EB and methyl acetate (MA), respectively, are unaffected by NPF knock-down (Fig. 2D, E).

-Next, we wondered if the sensitization signal of NPF is transmitted through NPFR, the known NPF receptor. \cite{Garczynski_2002}.
+Next, we asked whether the sensitization signal of NPF is transmitted through NPFR, the known NPF receptor. \cite{Garczynski_2002}.
 To address this question, we measured the ab3A neuron's sensitivity of NPFRc01896 hypomorphic mutant flies, which were utilized for the previous research \cite{Krashes_2009}.
 As expected, the sensitivity of ab3A neurons was severely reduced as well by the mutation of NPFR.
 This result suggest that the sensitization signal for ab3A neurons is transmitted through NPFR.